astrapi69/crypt-api/README.md

 ```
 ext {
 			...
-    cryptApiVersion = "7.5"
+    cryptApiVersion = "7.6"
 			...
 }
 ```

-and than add the dependency to the dependencies area
+then add the dependency to the dependencies area

 ```
 dependencies {
 			...
     implementation("io.github.astrapi69:crypt-api:$cryptApiVersion")
 			...
 }
 ```